djibe/Android-tutorials/README.md

 * Use fastboot
 * Install and use TWRP recovery
 * Format partitions to F2FS for better IO performances
-* Install Android 8.1 Oreo
+* Install Android 7.1 Nougat
 * Get root access
-* Obtain Google mobile services (GMS) certification

 <hr>